theonlysake/choreography/README.md

 ---

-choreographyjs is a *Promise-based* javascript module for animating elements in **PURE JAVASCRIPT!!!**.
+choreography is a *Promise-based* javascript module for animating elements in **PURE JAVASCRIPT!!!**.

 We combined Promises, the Web-Animations API, and our animation helper functions, to make it easier than ever to make elegant, customizable animations for use on your website.